What Every Photographer Should Know About Lenses

 Watch video lesson (8 mins) ↗

 Wide angle zoom lenses have a shorter focal length than standard zoom lenses, typically starting at around 12-24mm on a full-frame camera.
 They are great for capturing more of the scene in a single frame, making them ideal for landscape, architectural and interior photography.
-They can also be used for street and portrait photography.
+They can also be used for street and environmental portrait photography.

 wide angle zoomwide angle zoomwide angle zoom